Join us at Future Branches 2024 in Austin, TX →. Use discount code for 25% off registration: FBA25SP.

 Depending on how long your branch would actually need to be closed, the financial impact could vary significantly.
 It’s important to work with your construction manager and contractors to create a detailed project plan for each step of the renovation so you know how long you need to plan for.

-5 - Is there another branch nearby that could serve members well during the construction?
+5 - Is there another branch nearby that could serve members or customers well during the construction?

-6 - Could a temporary trailer be placed onsite to process member transactions during construction?
+6 - Could a temporary trailer be placed onsite to process customer transactions during construction?

-If your nearby network isn’t a viable option, you can place a temporary trailer onsite to serve members.
+If your nearby network isn’t a viable option, you can place a temporary trailer onsite to serve members or customers.
 When considered next to the increased costs of a longer process (see question 3 above) or contractors working nights and weekends (see question 2), this may be your best option.

 Question 7 May Be the Most Important